andreyorst/Breezemite/README.md

 **A.** Yes, i know, [this it what matters](https://www.youtube.com/watch?v=4MycEcQOSzc).
 [Check this issue](https://github.com/andreyorst/Breezemite/issues/2)

 **Q.** Icon for title bar Application Menu button is missing!
-**A.** Check this issue for explanations [#5](https://github.com/andreyorst/Breezemite/issues/5)
+**A.** Check [this](https://github.com/andreyorst/Breezemite/issues/5) issue for explanations.

 **Q.** Incorrect Application Menu position!
 **A.** I personally recommend you to use this theme with application menu widget, since it is a mac style theme.
-But check this issue for explanations [#6](https://github.com/andreyorst/Breezemite/issues/6)
+But check [this](https://github.com/andreyorst/Breezemite/issues/6) issue for explanations.

 ---